 Let's talk about the wrapper.
 They are called WONTON or DUMPLING wrapper/skins.
 They are thin and soft yet are able to hold up steam from boiling water.
 You can buy this in the chiller section of most Asian grocery stores.

-These wrappers usually come in yellow or white color and are either square or round.
-The round ones are the best wrapper for shumai.
-However, in this recipe, I used the square ones because the size is just right for shumai–about 3 ¼ inches or 8cm.
+In this recipe, I used the square ones.
+The size is just right for shumai–about 3 ¼ inches or 8cm.
 The round wrappers I found were too big and didn't want to bother trimming them down.

 Step 4: Steam the Shumai